-3) Install the two screws that secure the strap plate to the neck ring assembly and torque, see "1.16 Neck Ring Torque Specifications" on page APNDX-35.
+3) Install the two screws that secure the strap plate to the neck ring assembly and torque.
+See "Torque Specs" module.

 1.9 Locking Collar

 Proper function of the locking collar is essential because this device helps hold the helmet on the diver's head.